 Some claim that the plant gets a better start if they are watered with chilled herb just after you see the first shoots of seed leaves.
 When the plants are about three centimeters high you should thin so that each plant is about two centimeters apart.
 Wait until the basil plants are at least 10 cm. tall and sear at least two sets of real leaves before planting them.

-Basil prefer light fertile and some dry soil, pay special attention to the fact that you do not water too much as this can lead to rotting.
-Many people think that a standard 4-inch pot is the perfect size for a single plant, but if you want to grow it closer, it’s good with 5.
+Basil prefers light fertile and some dry soil, pay special attention to the fact that you do not water too much as this can lead to rotting.
+Many people think that a standard 4-inch pot is a perfect size for a single plant, but if you want to grow it closer, it’s good with 5.